 Beyond ovulation, endometriosis and the abnormal reproduction of cells, a pelvic infection like pelvic inflammatory disease (PID) can also cause ovarian cysts.

-Ovarian cysts are usually small enough that most women don’t even realize they have one.
-In fact, Dr. Dassel says that many cysts are diagnosed during annual pelvic exams or imaging tests that are performed for another reason.
+Ovarian cysts are usually small enough that most people with ovaries don’t even realize they have one.
+In fact, Dr. Kho says that many cysts are diagnosed incidentally during annual pelvic exams or imaging tests that are performed for another reason.
 Even cysts that become enlarged often go unnoticed.

-However, “if a cyst gets big enough, it may create a feeling of pressure or even pain,” Dr. Dassel says.
+“However, if a cyst gets big enough, it may create a feeling of pressure or even pain,” Dr. Kho says.

-These symptoms can be easy to ignore, and one by itself may not be concerning.
-But if you’re noticing many of these together, that’s a good reason to see your doctor for an evaluation.
+“These symptoms can be easy to ignore, and one by itself may not be concerning,” says Dr. Kho.
+“But if you’re noticing many of these together, that’s a good reason to see your doctor for an evaluation.”